telerik/kendo-ui-core/docs/jsp/tags/scheduler/overview.md

     }
     </script>

-### Example - handle scheduler events by setting a nested tag
+The example below demonstrates how to handle Scheduler events by setting a nested tag.

+###### Example

     <kendo:scheduler name="scheduler">
         <!-- snip -->
         <kendo:scheduler-dataBound>